LinearFold/LinearFold/README.md

 ```
 --delta
 ```
-output Zuker suboptimal structures with score or energy(-V, kcal/mol) in a centain range of the optimum, (DEFAULT=5.0)
+compute Zuker suboptimal structures with scores or energies(-V, kcal/mol) in a centain range of the optimum, (DEFAULT=5.0)